workfloworchestrator/orchestrator-core/docs/architecture/application/graphql.md

 To enhance the override process, we created a helper function `override_class` to override fields.
 It takes the base class as well as a list of fields that will replace their counterparts within the class or add new fields.

 It's worth noting that `SubscriptionInterface` poses a unique challenge due to its auto-generated types.
 The issue arises from the fact that the models inherited from `SubscriptionInterface` do not automatically update.
-This can be addressed by utilizing the `override_class` function and incorporating the returned class into the `register_graphql` function.
+This can be addressed by utilizing the `override_class` function and incorporating the returned class into the `app.register_graphql` function.
 This ensures that the updated class, with overridden fields, becomes the basis for generating the auto-generated models.

 ```python
 # Define a custom subscription interface using the `override_class` function, incorporating specified override fields.